- What Is the Long-Term Bridge Performance (LTBP) Program About

 - How We Do It

-The LTBP Program is a long-term research effort, authorized by the U.S. Congress under the Safe, Accountable, Flexible, Efficient Transportation Equity Act: A Legacy for Users (SAFETEA-LU) to collect high-quality bridge data from a representative sample of highway bridges nationwide that will help the bridge community to better understand bridge performance.
+The LTBP Program is a long-term research effort, authorized by the U.S. Congress under the Safe, Accountable, Flexible, Efficient Transportation Equity Act: A Legacy for Users (SAFETEA-LU) to collect high-quality bridge data from a representative sample of highway bridges nationwide that will help the bridge community better understand bridge performance.
 The products from this program will be a suite of data-driven tools, including predictive and forecasting models that will enhance the ability of bridge owners to optimize their management of bridges.

 The overall objective of the LTBP Program is to inspect, evaluate, and periodically monitor representative samples of bridges nationwide to collect, document, maintain, and manage high-quality quantitative performance data over an extended period of time.
 This will require taking advantage of sensing technologies, nondestructive evaluation (NDE), and testing tools in addition to typical bridge inspection approaches.
 It will also require close collaboration among stakeholders, State transportation departments, academia, and industry to collect data that are available but not currently gathered into a single database by the bridge community.
-The LTBP Program is designed in part to collect critical performance data that are not available elsewhere and merge it with data gathered from available sources.
+The LTBP Program is designed in part to collect critical performance data that are not available elsewhere and merge the data with data gathered from available sources.

 LTBP Program researchers will conduct detailed periodic inspections, monitoring, and evaluation of the population of bridges representing the national bridge inventory by taking advantage of NDE techniques and visual inspections.
-NDE techniques are used to detect flaws and corrosion inside the structures and cracks because of fatigue, corrosion, overloads, and environmental conditions.
+NDE techniques are used to detect flaws and corrosion inside the structures and cracks because of fatigue, overloads, and environmental conditions.
 For the selected bridges in the study, researchers will conduct recurrent, periodic evaluations throughout the life of the program and may perform forensic autopsies of decommissioned bridges to learn more about their capacities, reliabilities, and failure modes.